oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_Permission.md

 ## 🚦 Permission Extensions

 Use `FragmentActivityInterface.needPermissions()` to run an action which need some permissions.
-If given permissions are not granted, value of `grantedPermission` is false See this example :
+If given permissions are not granted, value of `isGrantedPermission` is false See this example :

 ```kotlin
 class MyFragment : MeowFragment<*>{